-The DISTANCE Project (Digital Immersive Technologies and Craft Engagement) offers makers opportunities to collaborate and to share experiences and objects in new and exciting ways through immersive digital technologies.
+The DISTANCE Project (Digital Immersive Technologies and Craft Engagement) is a multi-stage project that offers makers opportunities to collaborate and to share experiences and objects in new and exciting ways through immersive digital technologies.

 - What aspects of craft practice do makers want to be able to share, and with who?

 - (How) does the available technology support makers to do this?
 What are its limitations?

 - What aspects of makers’ practice cannot be shared in this environment, as currently available?

 - What else might makers need (in terms of equipment, applications, training) to support any ongoing use of immersive technologies?

 - What, if any, of this would makers consider adopting as a routine part of their practices?

 Participating makers’ learning, findings and responses to these questions, as well as any others that arise, will be collected during the project and will be shared with the wider making community.

 Six makers from SE Scotland and a range of making disciplines experimented with immersive technology, individually and in collaboration for two months during March – April 2021: Chris Harrison (lighting sculpture), Chris Hunt (fashion & interiors; pottery), Eleanor Symms (jeweller), Kate Livingstone (visual artist & surface pattern designer), Inge Panneels (glass artist) and Maija Nygren (Alma Borealis, knitwear designer).
 What a journey!

 Watch the recordings from the Phase 1 dissemination event that took place on Wednesday 28 April 2021 to learn about the ways in which these makers applied virtual reality applications and used immersive technologies to think about new ways to prototype work, collaborate at distance, and share craft processes and creations.